 How services workEstimated reading time: 5 minutes

 To deploy an application image when Docker Engine is in swarm mode, you create a service.
-Frequently a service will be the image for a microservice within the context of some larger application.
+Frequently a service is the image for a microservice within the context of some larger application.
 Examples of services might include an HTTP server, a database, or any other type of executable program that you wish to run in a distributed environment.

 When you create a service, you specify which container image to use and which commands to execute inside running containers.
 You also define options for the service including: